mikekubn/career-page/src/_posts/_blog/pnpm-npm-link-overwrites.md

   - link
 title: How use npm link in pnpm overwrites
 excerpt: >-
-  If you work on bigger project with more packages you wil want use `pnpm`, probably.
+  If you work on bigger project with more packages you wil want use pnpm, probably.
 ---

 # How use npm link in pnpm overwrites